cardinal-tetra/Soccer-Hangman/README.md

 ## Soccer Hangman

-### Setting Up
-1. Update the value of application in app.yaml with the App ID you registered in the App Engine admin console that you want to use to host this application.
-2. Open up the GoogleAppEngineLauncher program and choose 'add existing application', specify the directory containing your application code, as well the ports you want for the application interface and the admin interface.
-3. Select 'run' which allows you to test your application on the relevant port you specified for localhost, add '_ah/api/explorer' to the URL to test the endpoints.
-4. You can also select 'deploy' which will allow you to test the endpoints at the URL: {App_ID}.appspot.com/_ah/api/explorer

-### Game Description
-Soccer Hangman allows users to play the classic guessing game 'hangman' in the realm of famous soccer players.
-By making calls to relevant endpoints, users register themselves, and use their username to create games.
-The user then makes calls to the `make_move` endpoint using the `urlsafe_game_key` to guess the answer either by guessing the whole word, or by specifying single letters.
-Upon winning the game or losing it by running out of guesses, a score will be saved for that game.
-Users can play other games without finishing the initial one, can retrieve information about their scores, active games, and rankings by making calls to the appropriate endpoints.
+Soccer Hangman allows users to play a variant of that classic guessing game in the realm of famous soccer players.
+By making calls to relevant endpoints, users register themselves, and will receive a `urlsafe_game_key` upon creating a game.
+The user then makes calls to the `make_move` endpoint using the `urlsafe_game_key` to guess the answer either by specifying the whole word, or a single letter.
+Each attempt consumes one of the six guesses that users have upon beginning the game.
+Upon winning the game or losing it by running out of guesses, a score (detailing the number of guesses made and final result) will be saved for that game.
+Users can create and play multiple games simultaneously, and can retrieve information about their scores, active games, and rankings by making calls to the appropriate endpoints.

+Now a spoiler, the answer will be one of these players: Ronaldo, Messi, Bale, Rooney, Suarez, Fabregas, Cech, Sanchez, Aguero, Hazard, Benzema, and Neymar.

-### Files Included
+### Files
-- api.py: contains endpoints and most of the logic running the hangman game.
+- `api.py` : defines endpoints and contains most of the game logic.
-- app.yaml: app configuration.
-- models.py: entity (sometimes accompanied by helper functions) and message definitions.
+- `models.py` : contains entity and message class definitions.
-- helpers.py: contains function for retrieving entities by `urlsafe_game_key` and functions with additional game logic.
+- `helpers.py` : contains function for retrieving entities by `urlsafe_game_key` and functions with additional game logic.
+- `app.yaml` : application configuration.
+- `cron.yaml` : cron job configuration.

-### Endpoints Included
+### Endpoints
 - **create_user**
  - Path: 'user'
  - Method: POST
- - Parameters: username, email(optional)
+ - Parameters: username, email (optional)
- - Returns: message confirming creation of user
+ - Returns: Message confirming creation of user
- - Description: Create a unique user by specifying the username; a registered user must be specified in order to create and play games.
+ - Description: Create a unique user by specifying the username; a registered user is required to create and play games.

 - **new_game**
  - Path: 'game'